Frost Brown Todd recognized as seven-time gold standard firm

 - 20% of the firm’s compensation committee or its equivalent are women.

 - 15% of the top half of the firm’s equity partners in terms of compensation are women.

 - 7% of women equity partners are women of color or 3.5% of women equity partners are LGBT.

 Although Frost Brown Todd has been recognized by the Human Rights Campaign and the Leadership Council on Legal Diversity, among other organizations, the WILEF certification is a special one and particularly resonant for members of the Women’s Initiative Committee.
 The committee works closely with firm’s senior leadership teams to foster a culture that promotes the advancement of women and encourages their success.
 This includes the firm’s support for alternative work schedules, the biannual Women’s Retreat, and the development of targeted opportunities to connect female associates with people who will help them advance at the firm.

 In response to this year’s WILEF certification, Frost Brown Todd Member Kim Mauer, who chairs the Women’s Initiative, said, “The progress of women in the professional world is at a tipping point.
-As a six-time recipient of the WILEF award, we think that Frost Brown Todd is in the right place at the right time to take advantage of this building energy.
+As a seven-time recipient of the WILEF award, we think that Frost Brown Todd is in the right place at the right time to take advantage of this building energy.
 The work that we have done as a firm permits Frost Brown Todd to fully realize on its efforts to become a place where everyone is acknowledged for the talents they bring.
 And this will result in our being able to work even more effectively for our clients.”

 About the Women in Law Empowerment Forum